NIthya Raman

 Fix the city: fill the potholes, pave the roads, plant trees, turn on streetlights, and put a park near where you live.

 End the pay-to-play politics that have dominated the city for decades.
 I will not make political decisions.
-Only the best decisions for Angelenos
+Only the best decisions for Angelenos.

 Bring the jobs back.
 I’ll make it easier to start and run a business.
 We’ll revive small businesses, support restaurants and bars, and bring the Hollywood jobs back home.